Kyle Mosher: Early years

 Before becoming an artist, Mosher was a competitive athlete who played hockey while attending Nashua High School in Nashua, New Hampshire.
 Plagued by injuries prior to leaving for college, Mosher decided to pursue art instead and enrolled at the New Hampshire Institute of Art (NHIA) in the illustration program.
 At NHIA, Mosher earned his Bachelor of Fine Arts (B.F.A.) in Illustration where he studied with Lynn Pauley.
 It was also at NHIA where Mosher first became inspired by Cézanne's observations of simple forms, Picasso's synthetic cubism, and Rauschenberg's mixed media collages.

-While at NHIA, Mosher also had the opportunity to study in Florence, Italy in 2007, at which point he started to combine cut-paper techniques into his illustrations.
+While at NHIA, Mosher also had the opportunity to study in Florence, Italy, in 2007, at which point he started to combine cut-paper techniques into his illustrations.
 In 2008 his illustration "Audubon 2" was selected as one of 96 winning student works from around the country featured in an exhibit at the Society of Illustrators Gallery in New York City.

 Career

-Mosher's work is strongly influenced by his connection to music, especially hip-hop, and he frequently combines lyrics from hip-hop artists with visual images in his trademark mixed-media style.
-Lyrics chosen are usually intended to motivate, inspire, or make a statement.
+Mosher’s work has been shaped by his early connection to music, particularly hip-hop, which informed much of his mixed-media collage practice.
+In his current work, that sensibility has expanded into a broader visual language that incorporates large-scale murals, geometric abstraction, and loose illustrative lines.
+Rather than directly quoting song lyrics, his recent projects emphasize color, form, and art-historical references while maintaining the energy and cultural resonance of his earlier music-inspired works.

 Mosher's commercial work is visually more literal.
 For example, a recent series entitled "The Portrait Series" features portraits of musicians created using his signature cut-paper and collage style.

 Mosher's artwork has been featured in numerous online and print publications and for major clients including Forbes, Karmaloop, Highsnobiety, Mountain Dew's Green Label, Complex, Radeberger, Bud Light, Proteus Mag, the Phase Collective, bit FUUL mag, peculiar bliss, notofu, notpaper and get a candy.
 He has also been profiled on Juice Online, Perfectionist Wannabe, the Fearless Entrepreneur, and the Charlotte-based National Public Radio (NPR) station WFAE.

 Kyle Mosher currently resides in Charlotte, North Carolina.